Strong photon interactions from weakly interacting particles

 Cold atomic gases offer an ideal optical medium \cite{hau1999,Bajcsy2009,Riedl2012,Hsiao2018} to explore this surprising behavior.
 Consider a cold gas of $^{87}$Rb atoms as a typical example.
 While the scattering length of rubidium atoms can be tuned via magnetic Feshbach resonances \cite{verhaar2002}, already the field-free value corresponds to a rather large dimer energy of $\varepsilon_d/2\pi\sim 4$MHz.
 With a realistic linewidth $\gamma_c/2\pi\sim100$kHz of the two-photon transition, Eq.(\ref{approx}) predicts a greatly enhanced cross-section $\sigma/\sigma_0\sim1600$.
 Such a drastic enhancement will significantly increase the nonlinear response of the gas, and should thus be observable in systematic measurements of the nonlinear refraction and absorption of slow light under EIT conditions.

 Enhancing the effective interactions between photons is broadly important in solid-state optics.
-Hereby, recently explored types of two-dimensional van der Waals heterostructures \cite{Liu2020} offer a flexible approach to implementing the required three-level driving scheme.
-Using Moir\'e lattices in twisted bilayer transition metal dichalcogenides, cavity photons can be coupled directly to intralayer excitons with a Rabi frequency of $15-50\text{meV}$~\cite{Zhang2021}.
+Hereby, recently explored two-dimensional van der Waals heterostructures \cite{Liu2020} offer a flexible approach to implementing the required three-level driving scheme.
+Using moir\'e lattices in twisted bilayer transition metal dichalcogenides, cavity photons can be coupled directly to intralayer excitons with a Rabi frequency of $15-50\text{meV}$~\cite{Zhang2021}.
 These intralayer excitons represent the $|e\rangle$-state excitations introduced above.
-They can hybridize via electron tunneling with interlayer excitons ~\cite{Togan2018,Hsu2019,Brem2020}.
-Such interlayer excitons ideally implement the meta-stable $|c\rangle$-state excitations, since they are remarkably long lived with a decay rate $\gamma_c\sim 1\mu$eV \cite{rivera2015} that is much smaller than that of the intralayer excitons.
-Respectively, the electron-tunnel coupling acts as the the control-field Rabi frequency, which can be tuned by changing the relative angle between the two layers~\cite{Alexeev2019}.
+They can hybridize via a coherent electron tunneling with interlayer excitons ~\cite{Togan2018,Hsu2019,Brem2020}, which can be tuned by changing the relative angle between the two layers~\cite{Alexeev2019}.
+This coherent tunneling will likely be dominant compared to incoherent tunneling involving phonons, when the valence bands of the two layers are close in energy~\cite{Jiang2021,Alexeev2019}.
+Interlayer excitons implement the meta-stable $|c\rangle$-state excitations, since they are remarkably long lived with a decay rate $\gamma_c\sim 1\mu$eV \cite{rivera2015} that is much smaller than that of the intralayer excitons.
+Moreover, the band structure generated by the moir\'e lattice combined with the sizable dipole-dipole interaction inherited from the interlayer excitons leads to the emergence of a repulsive bound state~\cite{Winkler2006wu}.